Interactive jobs¶

 slowly when sent across the general Internet.

 When your jobs enter the queue, you need to be able to get information on how much time, memory, etc. your jobs are using in order to know what requirements to ask for.
+We’ll see this later in Monitoring job progress and job efficiency.

 The command slurm history